 Explore classes for Davenport’s bachelor of science in nursing

 Davenport’s BS in nursing classes, such as nursing leadership and community health nursing, will enhance your skills in critical thinking, assessment, communication, collaboration, applied research, self-directed learning, leadership and management.
-In addition to the bachelor of science in nursing sequence, Davenport’s RN to BSN program includes a specialty in medical case management.
+In addition to the bachelor of science in nursing sequence, Davenport’s RN to BSN program includes a specialty in health and human services case management.
 Exceptional convenience, classes, instructors and clinical experiences make this one of the region’s best online RN to BSN programs.